 The specific character of formal business communicative activity and conveyed information require specific structure of business texts.
 Formal business texts have clear and unambiguous structure.
-Accuracy is obtained by use of terminology that defines mainly: names of documents (inquiry, contract etc.); b) names of professions, functions, social status (sales manager, marketing director, witness, judge etc.); c) professional and legal action (to repare certificate/reference, inform etc.) ??Formanovskaya, N.I.,1982, p.
+Accuracy is obtained by use of terminology that defines mainly: names of documents (inquiry, contract etc.); b) names of professions, functions, social status (sales manager, marketing director, witness, judge etc.); c) professional and legal action (to repare certificate/reference, inform etc.) (Formanovskava, N.I., 1982, p.
 39).

 Formal business style is characterized by conciseness, laconism and economical use of language means.

-Objective character and credibility of information -these are the main requirements of this style.
+Objective character and credibility of information - these are the main requirements of this style.
 Written documents cannot contain subjective opinion and emotional words.
 For formal business way of communication it is typical to use impersonal address, because the statement is usually made on behalf of an organization or officials.

 Regulation of relations, communication according to strictly defined standards resulted in the emergence of standardized speech.
 This is inherent in formal and business style.

-From the functional and pragmatic points of view communicants' language behavior is an unconscious choice of lexical, syntactical, stylistic and prosodic means to verbalize business partners' ideas, intentions and expresses their national and cultural stereotypes of thinking. ebruary F Functional style is a social historical category, directly related to changing social and cultural features of language use and with a variety of people's social and speech practice.
+From the functional and pragmatic points of view communicants' language behavior is an unconscious choice of lexical, syntactical, stylistic and prosodic means to verbalize business partners' ideas, intentions and expresses their national and cultural stereotypes of thinking.